alphagov/govuk-infrastructure/terraform/docs/adding-an-app.md

    The task definition should output an `arn` and it will probably accept similar variables to other apps such as `sentry_environment`.

-3. Create a new module in [terraform/modules/apps](../terraform/modules/apps)

-   See the `apps` directory for examples.
-You'll probably just want to call the `app` module to create an ECS service for your task, but this is the place for other app-specific infrastructure such as databases, Route53 records, load balancers, and so on.

-4. Add the new `app` module to the [terraform/deployments/govuk-publishing-platform](../terraform/deployments/govuk-publishing-platform) module
+3. Call the `app` module for your new app in the [terraform/deployments/govuk-publishing-platform](../terraform/deployments/govuk-publishing-platform) deployment

    This is required to bring up the app's infrastructure, including the ECS Service and accompanying infrastructure.

-5. Create a deployment module in [terraform/deployments/apps](../terraform/deployments/apps)
+4. Create a deployment module in [terraform/deployments/apps](../terraform/deployments/apps)

    See the other apps for examples on how to proceed.
 This directory is responsible for creating a new task definition, it calls the task definition module you created in step 2.
 This module will be called in the final step.

-6. Apply the `govuk` module in your environment
+5. Apply the `govuk` module in your environment

    This will bring up the app's infrastructure, defined in step 3.
    This part may be performed by a Concourse pipeline in future